cairo-book/cairo-book/src/ch12-02-anatomy-of-a-simple-contract.md

-# A simple contract
+# Anatomy of a Simple Contract

 This chapter will introduce you to the basics of Starknet contracts with an example of a basic contract.
 You will learn how to write a simple contract that stores a single number on the blockchain.

-## Anatomy of a simple Starknet Contract

 Let's consider the following contract to present the basics of a Starknet contract.
 It might not be easy to understand it all at once, but we will go through it step by step: